History of the England national football team: Robson revival, 1982–1990

-Although at the time he was widely derided by the press, Bobby Robson is now looked upon as one of England's more successful managers.
+Although at the time he was widely derided by the tabloid press, Bobby Robson is now looked upon by many fans and pundits as one of England's more successful managers.
 He started badly on a public relations front by not telling captain Kevin Keegan that he would not be calling him into his first squad.
 Keegan heard the news via the media, aired his disgust and retired from the international game.

 On the pitch, Robson's England failed to make the final stages of the 1984 European Championships, their hopes of qualification effectively ended in the autumn of 1983 when they lost 1–0 to Denmark at Wembley.
-Robson resisted calls to quit and the Football Association kept faith in him.
-At the time, the England team was in a period of transition, with the experienced Mick Mills, Phil Neal, Paul Mariner, Trevor Brooking and Trevor Francis coming to the end of their international careers.
-However, an impressive set of younger players, including striker Gary Lineker, winger Trevor Steven and midfielder Chris Waddle, comfortably sealed qualification for the 1986 World Cup in Mexico.
+Robson initially offered his resignation but the Football Association rejected it.
+At the time, the England team was in a period of transition, with experienced players coming to the end of their international careers, but an impressive set of younger players, including striker Gary Lineker, winger Trevor Steven and midfielder Chris Waddle, comfortably sealed qualification for the 1986 World Cup in Mexico.
 A month before the tournament started, the team went to train in high altitude conditions in Colorado Springs, followed by a spell in Los Angeles, where they beat the tournament hosts 3–0 in a friendly at the Memorial Coliseum.

-In the intense 35 °C heat and humidity of Monterrey, England began the World Cup badly, losing to Portugal, and then drawing with Morocco in a game which saw Ray Wilkins become the first England player to be sent off at a World Cup finals.
+In the intense heat and humidity of Monterrey, England began the World Cup badly, losing to Portugal, and then drawing with Morocco in a game which saw Ray Wilkins become the first England player to be sent off at a World Cup finals.
 They also lost their captain Bryan Robson to a dislocated shoulder, which ended his participation in the tournament.
 Under pressure to qualify, England rescued their campaign with a win over Poland, thanks to a first-half hat-trick from Lineker.

-In the second round, England defeated Paraguay 3–0 in the high altitude of Mexico City's Azteca Stadium, with Lineker scoring twice more, but were to fall short in controversial circumstances against the eventual winners Argentina in the quarter finals, after two memorable goals from Diego Maradona – the infamous "Hand of God" goal, where Maradona punched the ball past Peter Shilton into the net, and then a 50-yard dribble past five England players.
+In the second round, England defeated Paraguay 3–0 in the high altitude of Mexico City's Azteca Stadium, with Lineker scoring twice more, but were to fall short in controversial circumstances against the eventual winners Argentina in the quarter finals, after two memorable goals from Diego Maradona – the infamous "Hand of God" goal, where Maradona punched the ball past Peter Shilton into the net.
+Maradona's second goal was later voted as the Goal of the Century in a FIFA poll, dribbling from his own half to score.
 Lineker pulled a goal back, but England were unable to find an equaliser and went out 2–1.
 Lineker was the first England player to win the Golden Boot as the tournament's top scorer, with six goals.